lettucegoblin/vscode-lcc/README.md

 - **Calculate binary value to decimal & hex**

 # Contributing
 Feel free to contribute to this project here [on Github](https://github.com/lettucegoblin/vscode-lcc).
 Also feel free to fork and make your own version of this extension.
+See our [CONTRIBUTING](./CONTRIBUTING.md) doc for more info.
 Have a good day.